 Using filters properly is the only way to use them, and some smokers see this as a large additional expense, better spent on new tobacco blends.
 In the USA, a filter will run between .20-.30 each, which can add up over time.

 Here is our best, attorney-like answer: It depends.

 No one can answer this question but you.
-Pipe smoking is such a personal hobby, your decision to use a filter or not should not be affected by others.
+Pipe smoking is such a personal hobby, and your decision to use a filter should not be affected by others.
 It should be your decision.

-Use this information and make a choice for yourself.
+Use this information and choose for yourself.
 Try them both.
 See what you prefer.
 That is the best advice we, or anyone else, can give you.

 So what should you do?
 Start low or shop for the best?

 We would never recommend a beginner start with a pipe that costs thousands (or even hundreds) of dollars.
 But knowing which end of the range you should begin on comes down to a few simple questions: